Day 1 - Depart U.S. / Fly overnight to Munich

 preview of the beauty to come.
 We begin cycling in Rorschach and soon enter

-Austria, where we cross onto the Rhine River delta, a natural park.
+Austria, where we cross onto the Rhine River delta, a natural wetlands and bird sanctuary.
 The Rhine

 feeds Lake Constance with waters collected from the Swiss and Austrian Alps.
 It